The basics of KPI management

 4. Understanding KPI dashboards

-KPI dashboards are often the best way to answer #3 above.
+KPI dashboards and reports are often the best way to answer #3 above.
 They give immediate and often real-time snapshots into your KPIs, and they allow KPI managers to both quickly assess progress and share (via email, link to a live dashboard, or otherwise) information about KPIs.

 However, and as Joel Shapiro writes in this article at Harvard Business Review: